yjg30737/pyqt-grid-item-manager/README.md

 # pyqt-grid-item-manager
 PyQt widget that can display a grid of items(QGraphicsItem)

 Which can be useful to make the graphics software & editor

+pretty much useless currently

 ## How to use